-Test if the scanner is configured correctly:
+It’s time to test this out!
+To see if the scanner is configured correctly:

-2) Click on the Search Bar in your app (or use any other text area)3) Scan a barcode say ABC-123
+2) Click on the Search Bar in your app (or use any other text area).3) Scan a Barcode, say ABC-123

-4) It should print @ABC-123@ in the address bar (or text area)
+4) It should print @ABC-123@ in the address bar (or text area).

-Share your Queries
+Share Your Queries